MicrosoftDocs/win32/desktop-src/Msi/upgradedfiles-optionaldata-table-patchwiz-dll-.md

 ---
-Description: 'The UpgradedFile\_OptionalData table contains information about specific files in an upgraded image.
-This table is optional in the patch creation database (.pcp file) and is used by the UiCreatePatchPackageEx function.' ms.assetid: '8b96a83a-2bfa-47b7-bde0-896bdcc97d29'
+Description: The UpgradedFile\_OptionalData table contains information about specific files in an upgraded image.
+This table is optional in the patch creation database (.pcp file) and is used by the UiCreatePatchPackageEx function. ms.assetid: 8b96a83a-2bfa-47b7-bde0-896bdcc97d29
-title: 'UpgradedFiles\_OptionalData Table (Patchwiz.dll)'
+title: UpgradedFiles\_OptionalData Table (Patchwiz.dll)
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # UpgradedFiles\_OptionalData Table (Patchwiz.dll)